artur9010/charts/renterd/README.md

 Now run `kubectl create secret generic <secret name from values> -n <your namespace> --from-env-file=secret.txt`

-### How to use external mysql database
+### How to use mysql database

-If you already have a mysql databse - just disable built-in chart (`mysql.enabled` set to `false`) and create secret named [here you should put `databaseSecretName` from values] inside renterd namespace.
+If you already have a mysql databse, create secret named [here you should put `databaseSecretName` from values] inside renterd namespace.

 Create an .txt file named mysql.txt and containing:
 ```